Skip to content

 $ ./scripts/copy-generated.sh build

 This will only build the Ghidra dependencies, extract the actions and with the last line copy it to the generated folder.
-Once the exactions have been extracted, this step does not have to be repeated.
+A Ghidra version changes requires extracting the actions again.

 Building ReOxide with existing generated files